mapninja/Earthsys144/RasterAnalysisWBGAT.md

 Your data should appear similar to the above, with the **higher resolution valley3** raster in the valley across the bottom center, and the coarser resolution **valley9** data set over the entire area.

-3. Switch to the **Layers** view by clicking on the word layers at teh top of the tools panel on the left, and Toggle the two data sets on and off to view their extent.
+3. Switch to the **Layers** view by clicking on the word layers at the top of the tools panel on the left, and Toggle the two data sets on and off to view their extent.

 ![](images/RasterAnalysisWBGAT-684d3690.png)